The Divine Origin of Tara Statues

 The complexity of Tara evolved into 21 variations which were based on the 21 verses taken from the “Praises of the 21 Taras”.
 However, not all of the Buddhist schools agreed which praise should be matched with each variation of Tara.
 Unfortunately, there is a difference of opinion but the Tara meanings are generally quite similar.

 Based on the “Praises of the 21 Taras”, devotees developed a complete set of 21 Tara Statues which are used to eliminate the 8 fears and also the 16 fears.
 In fact, Tara is believed to represent an entire class of deities.

 Also, Tara statues are depicted standing or seated in different postures such as full lotus, half lotus and sometimes one leg extended.
 Furthermore, she can be depicted as wrathful, semi-wrathful and peaceful.

 The most common and popular embodiment of Tara is known as “Green Tara” or Khadiravaṇi.
 In this form she is known as a forest goddess.
 Her pure land in Mt Potala is described as a lush evergreen paradise with waterfalls, birds, flowers and trees.

 Green Tara is also associated with quickness of movement and she is always ready to spring to action and relieve suffering.
-As a result, seated Green Tara statues for sale are depicted with one leg extended and the other leg pulled in to reflect meditative contemplation.
+As a result, seated Green Tara statues are depicted with one leg extended and the other leg pulled in to reflect meditative contemplation.